Building Safety Levy 2026: a tradesperson's quick guide

 Who pays the levy?

-Developers of all new residential buildings in England will be responsible for paying this levy.
-Although tradespeople do not pay it directly, the financial burden may trickle down in various ways.
+Developers of all new residential buildings in England will bear the responsibility of paying this levy.
+Although tradespeople do not pay it directly, the financial burden may trickle down in various ways, affecting project budgets and timelines.
+Developers might seek cost-cutting measures, which could impact contractors and subcontractors.
+It’s expected that the levy will be integrated into the planning and budgeting processes of developers, potentially influencing the overall cost structure of new builds.

 Levy rates